kshaffer/courses/as4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for April 29/30

+Please complete Post-Tonal Transcription No. 4, and submit to your instructor.
+This assignment is in two parts: one excerpt focuses on advanced meter, the other on post-tonal pitch collection(s).
+If you still need to pass both objectives, do both passages (they are shorter than Nos.
+1 & 2).
+If you only need to pass one of them, just do the appropriate excerpt.
+If you are finished with both objectives, skip this transcription and see sight-reading exam info below.

+Excerpt 1 (transcribe pitch *and* rhythm as usual, but this excerpt focuses on advanced meter): [download audio here](https://drive.google.com/open?id=0B9o4hmKNoi6cSjBXUTB3R3dGVG8&authuser=0).
+Transcribe only the vocal melody (no instruments).
+The first note of the melody is C4.
+Transcribe in whatever clef you like, but do not change the register.
+(I recommend "treble_8", treble clef with an 8 below it to designate it sounds an octave lower than written.
+Alto and bass will also work, though bass will require some ledger lines.)

+Excerpt 2 (transcribe pitch *and* rhythm as usual, but this excerpt focuses on post-tonal pitch materials): [download audio here](https://drive.google.com/open?id=0B9o4hmKNoi6cWVJrcUpGWG5KYTg&authuser=0).
+Transcribe the flute/clarinet melody only.
+The melody begins on C# (C#4 in the clarinet, C#6 in the flute; transcribe in whatever octave you prefer).
+Please note that there is a single bar in the melody that has one more beat than the others.
+Don't stress out about that too much, though, since the focus is on pitch.
+As long as your metrical analysis makes musical sense, you'll be fine.

+Wednesday's/Thursday's class time will be used for the second of two post-tonal sight-reading exams.
+Signup with your instructor.
+(Shaffer section, please schedule your exam via email or in person.)

 ## Prep for April 27/28

 There is no assignment to submit.
 Please bring instruments to class.